emtempleton/fopp-pbs/_sources/SimplePythonData/HardCoding.rst

 But in most cases, it's best not to do computation in your head or write complete answers to programming problems out by hand.
 That's where **hard-coding** comes in.
-"Don't hard code" basically means, you should rely on your code, your logic, your program, and you should *not* write things out by hand or do computation in your head -- even if you can do so easily.
+"Don't hard code" basically means, you should rely on your code, your logic, your program, and you should *not* write things out by hand or do computation (be it a simple arithmetic or string concatenation) in your head -- even if you can do so easily.

 When you are writing code or working on the answer to a programming exercise, you should ask yourself: *Would my answer be correct even if the provided variables had different values?* If the answer to that question is no, you're probably hard-